Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Paavo Arhinmäki, Deputy Mayor of Helsinki

-The Finnish Transport Infrastructure Agency told public broadcaster YLE on June 28 that removing the illegal graffiti, which was painted by Paavo Arhinmäki, one of Helsinki's four deputy mayors, cost the city around 3,500 euros.
+The Finnish Transport Infrastructure Agency told public broadcaster YLE on June 28 that removing the illegal graffiti, written by Paavo Arhinmäki, one of Helsinki's four deputy mayors, cost the city about 3,500 euros.

-Arhinmäki, 46, and a friend were caught red-handed shortly after they completed their graffiti in a railway tunnel east of Helsinki on June 23.
-Finnish street art experts say the work appears to have been partly inspired by works in New York City in the 1970s.
+Mr. Arhinmäki, 46, and a friend were caught red-handed shortly after they finished their graffiti work in a railway tunnel east of Helsinki on June 23.
+Finnish street art experts say the work appears to have been partly inspired by works in New York City (USA) in the 1970s.

 Finland's largest newspaper, Helsingin Sanomat , posted a photo of the large-scale graffiti on Twitter.